Christopher W. Kersey, M.D., M.B.A.

 In 2011, Dr. Kersey was elected chairman of the board of Johns Hopkins Medicine International, the global arm of Johns Hopkins Medicine with hospital management and clinical education services in North America, South America, the Middle East, Europe and Asia.
 From 2011 to 2017, Chairman Kersey helped spearhead John Hopkins Medicine International's growth from an emerging pioneer to the established leader in global collaborative health care partnerships by engineering innovative private sector-public sector partnerships with blue-chip institutions such as Saudi Aramco in the Kingdom of Saudi Arabia, HCL Healthcare in India and Pacífico Salud in Peru.
 Dr. Kersey also serves on the board of directors of the Johns Hopkins Aramco Healthcare (JHAH) joint venture based in Dhahran, Saudi Arabia, a population health management joint venture between global leaders in health care (Johns Hopkins) and energy (Saudi Aramco).

 In 2011, Dr. Kersey was appointed to the board of directors of The Johns Hopkins Hospital Endowment Fund, and he is also a member of the Johns Hopkins Medicine Compensation Committee, the Johns Hopkins Medicine Patient Safety and Quality Committee, and the Johns Hopkins Hospital Credentials Committee.

-Dr. Kersey’s international experience includes work with Sumitomo Biosciences in Japan and the U.S. Agency for International Development in the former Soviet Union (the Republic of Georgia) as well as research fellowships focusing on the National Health Service in the United Kingdom and Sweden-based Telefon LM AB Ericsson's market entry into China.
+Dr. Kersey’s international experience includes work with Sumitomo Biosciences in Japan and the World Bank in the former Soviet Union (the Republic of Georgia) as well as research fellowships focusing on the National Health Service in the United Kingdom and Sweden-based Telefon LM AB Ericsson's market entry into China.